 Whether you like to quietly row on a small lake or jet around with the wind streaming through your hair, there's lots of opportunities to get on the water in Pennsylvania state parks.
 There's even whitewater boating in rafts, kayaks and canoes.

 For the true, diehard outdoor enthusiast, there is nothing like iceboating to stir up those inactive wintertime juices.
-Iceboats must have state park launching permit.
+Iceboats must have a state park launch permit.

 "Where to Boat" above indicates with a snowflake symbol the lakes that permit iceboating.